zhuyutian57/RBMC/README.md

 ## Binary

 We provide two binary tools, `mirv` and `cargo-mirv`. `mirv` is a wrapper of Rust.
 It will handle the commands and run the compiler.
-After compiling, `mirv` will start verifying the current crate by running BMC as a callback function of rustc.
+After compiling, `mirv` will start verifying the `.rs` by running BMC as a callback function of rustc.
 More details are shown by `-h`. `cargo-mirv` is used for a project. `cargo-mirv` will build the project by using `mirv` as the compiler.
 It is still under development.

 ## Rustc